 I had recalled a couple of double-u’s in the acronym, and assumed it was WW F – World Wildlife Fund.
 I mean, how many double-u double-u wildlife organisations can there be? 😏

-Our weaver bird finished his nests and started bouncing on the branches, simultaneously flapping his wings to create vibrations – calling female weavers to come and check out his efforts.
+Our weaver bird made more nests.
+He bounced on the branches, simultaneously flapping his wings to create vibrations – calling would-be mates to come and check out his efforts.
 If a female weaver approves a nest, she moves in and starts a family.
 If not, he builds others, until she is satisfied with the quality.